kiegroup/git-backporting/README.md

 For a complete description of all inputs see [Inputs section](#inputs).

-## Limitations
+## Future Works

-**BPer** is in development mode, this means that it has many limitations right now.
-I'll try to summarize the most importan ones:
+**BPer** is still in development mode, this means that there are still many future works and extension.
+I'll try to summarize the most important ones:

-- You can backport pull requests only.
-- It only works for [GitHub](https://github.com/).
-- Integrated in GitHub Actions CI/CD only.

-Based on these limitations, the next **Future Works** could be the following:
 - Provide a way to backport single commit too (or a set of them), even if no original pull request is present.
-- Integrate this tool with other git management services (like GitLab and Bitbucket) to make it as generic as possible.
+- Integrate this tool with other git management services (like Bitbucket) to make it as generic as possible.
-- Integrate it into other CI/CD services like gitlab CI (once GitLab will be integrated as well).
+- Integrate it into other CI/CD services like gitlab CI.
-- Provide some reusable GitHub workflows.
+- Provide some reusable *GitHub* workflows.

 ## Contributing

 This is an open source project, and you are more than welcome to contribute :heart:!

-Every change must be submitted through a GitHub pull request (PR).
+Every change must be submitted through a *GitHub* pull request (PR).
 Backporting uses continuous integration (CI).
 The CI runs checks against your branch after you submit the PR to ensure that your PR doesn’t introduce errors.
 If the CI identifies a potential problem, our friendly PR maintainers will help you resolve it.

 > **Note**: this project follows [git-conventional-commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) standards, thanks to the [commit-msg hook](./.husky/commit-msg) you are not allowed to use commits that do not follow those standards.